What are AP Computer Science Principles and AP Computer Science A?

 How much time do these sessions take?

-Each session is scheduled for five weeks and will take approximately 35 hours to complete.
-Each week during the five-week timeframe, participants meet for a two-hour synchronous online session, and then complete approximately five hours of self-paced modules with on-demand support from facilitators.
+- During each week, participants meet for a two-hour synchronous online session and then complete approximately five hours of self-paced modules with on-demand support from facilitators.

 UTeach AP Computer Science Principles